estasz/GNN-QGNN-FraudDetection/README.md

 ## Introduction

 This project, by Erik Staszewski under the supervision of David Redmond for Equal1, seeks to implement and extend quantum computing techniques for credit card fraud detection.
 The primary objective is to construct and compare the performance of a classical Graph Neural Network (GNN) with a Quantum Graph Neural Network (QGNN) for binary classification of fraudulent and non-fraudulent credit card transactions.

+Currently, the quantum components are being simulated using NVIDIA CUDA backends, hence the slower operation time.
+Once Equal1's new quantum hardware is released, these quantum operations will run with performance times comparable to, or exceeding, their classical counterparts, enabling real-time quantum-enhanced machine learning with improved results.

 Performance is evaluated using precision, recall, and $F_1$-scores, and plotted using Receiver Operating Characteristic (ROC) and Precision-Recall (PR) Curves.